Bougainville | 2019

-On December 13th, 2019 Autonomous Region of Bougainville (Bougainville) took a step forward in their bid for regained independence.
-A referendum was held to try and break the political deadlock over the territories status, the result of which was 98% elected in favour of independence.
-Historically, the geography, the cultural diversity, the influence of European intervention and huge natural wealth from the Panguna Gold and Copper mine have caused problems for the island and its population.
+⍆ On December 13th, 2019 the result of a referendum on independence for the Autonomous Region of Bougainville (Bougainville) was announced with an astounding 98% of those who voted in favour of independence.
+Historically, the geography, the cultural diversity, European colonial interference and huge natural wealth from the Panguna Gold and Copper mine have caused problems for the island and its population.

-As a result of British intervention in the 1900’s Bougainville became part of Papua New Guinea (PNG).
-A strange twist of fate given the island’s proximity to the Solomon Islands and their ethnic and cultural similarities.
-The population speak multiple distinct languages and is comprised of many ethnological groups, all existing on a landmass roughly the same size as Cypress.
-Of the 250,000 inhabitants no one native language is spoken by more than 20% of the population and the languages are so different, communication can be a struggle.
+As a result of British intervention in the 1900’s Bougainville became part of Papua New Guinea (PNG), a strange twist of fate given the island’s proximity to the Solomon Islands and their ethnic and cultural similarities.
+The population speak multiple distinct languages and is comprised of many ethnological groups, all existing on a landmass roughly the same size as Cyprus.
+Of the 250,000 inhabitants not one dialect is spoken by more than 20% of the population, each differing enough to make communication a struggle.

 It took a further 20 years for the referendum to occur but on December 13th 2019 the result was announced and a celebration was held in the war-torn mining town of Arawa.
-People spilled out of 4×4’s from all corners of the island and flooded the small town as everyone gathered to witness ceremony.
-The centre stage on the parade ground was adorned with garlands and decorations and hosted speeches from the Prime Minister of PNG and the President of Bougainville.
+People spilled out of 4×4’s from all corners of the island and flooded the small town to witness ceremony.
+The central stage on the parade ground was adorned with garlands and decorations and hosted speeches from the Prime Minister of PNG (James Marape) and the President of Bougainville (John Momis).
 Flags of both PNG and Bougainville were raised in unison and multiple dance and musical performances ensued.
 The whole process was presided over by the UN and New Zealand police force and was both peaceful and jubilant.